kamizebrok/grad-cv/README.md

 # Portfolio CV

-Myn interactive CV/portfolio built with **React + Vite** and deployed on GitHub Pages.
+My interactive CV/portfolio built with **React + Vite** and deployed on GitHub Pages.

 ## 🔧 Technologies Used
 - React 18